mhite/extending-splunk-otel-distribution/extending-the-splunk-opentelemetry-distribution.md

 ```

-And since Go also supports cross compilation, you can easily generate binaries for target platforms other than the one you are building on.
+And since Go also supports cross compilation, you can generate binaries for target platforms other than the one you are building on.
 For example, you can easily generate a Linux x86 binary from a Darwin x86 machine.

 ```
 $ make binaries-all-sys                                                                                                                                                                                                  GOOS=darwin  GOARCH=amd64 /Library/Developer/CommandLineTools/usr/bin/make otelcol